Desert dormouse: Ecology

-Status
+Distribution and status

-S. betpakdalaensis has a large range in Kazakhstan but is not abundant, being known from only about forty individuals scattered over about thirty locations.
+S. betpakdalaensis has a large range in southern and eastern Kazakhstan but is not abundant, being known from only about forty individuals scattered over about thirty locations, many in the deserts around Lake Balkhash.
 The total population and its trend are unknown and it may be threatened by the loss of the desert shrubs among which it lives.
 Because of these uncertainties, the International Union for Conservation of Nature has assessed its conservation status as "data deficient".